-Figure 5-1 Configuration example
+Figure 5-1 Configuration Example (Direct Connection Shown)

 The operation sequence for the example above can be summarized in the following steps:

 - 1. 2150s take readings from probes. - 2.
 2150s store readings (level, velocity, flow rate, etc.) in their specified registers.